ardeora-cmu/Project5/README.md

 [Documentation Example](https://canvas.cmu.edu/courses/19194/pages/documentation?module_item_id=4605298)

-Your well documented program will always begin with a block of comments (using Javadoc style or regular style) that provide the name of the programmer and the purpose of the program.
+Your well documented program will always begin with a block of comments (using Javadoc style or regular style) that provide the name of the programmer(s) and the purpose of the program.

 If you are not asked to document a task, then you may treat documentation as optional